 Storage and make-ahead instructions

-Storage instructions: This Swedish Tea Ring can be stored in an airtight container for up to a week.
+Storage instructions: This Swedish Tea Ring can be stored in an airtight container for up to 5 to 7 days.

 Questions asked and answered